Turkish Airlines fleet: 1980s

-By 1984, the Turkish Airlines had three de Havilland Canada Dash 7, five Boeing 707, two Fokker F28 Fellowship, nine Douglas DC-9, nine Boeing 727, and two Douglas DC-10 aircraft.
+By 1984, Turkish Airlines had three de Havilland Canada Dash 7, five Boeing 707s, two Fokker F28 Fellowship, nine Douglas DC-9s, nine Boeing 727s, and two Douglas DC-10 aircraft.
 The fleet was made up of unrelated planes which weren't able to meet the demand of the flight network Turkish Airlines had.
-In the 1980s, the airline made planes to order the Airbus A310, Boeing 757 or Boeing 767, with the Minister of Transport and Infrastructure Veysel Atasoy leading the negotiations.
+In the 1980s, the airline made plans to order the Airbus A310, Boeing 757 or Boeing 767, with the Minister of Transport and Infrastructure Veysel Atasoy leading the negotiations.
 The Airbus A310 had more cargo capacity and Airbus provided a discount, which led to the type being chosen.
-Initially, the Board wanted to place a firm order for three and have two options, but this was later increases to seven of each.
+Initially, the Board wanted to place a firm order for three and have two options, but this was later increased to seven of each.
 Four Airbus A310s joined the fleet in 1985, followed by three more in 1988.
-Within 7 years, a total of 14 Airbus A310s were added to the fleet.
+Within seven years, a total of 14 Airbus A310s were added to the fleet.
 The de Havilland Canada Dash 7s were returned to their lessors after their contracts ended in 1986, marking the end of propeller aircraft operations of the airline.
 In 1987, the Douglas DC-10, Fokker F28, as well as two Boeing 707 aircraft were transferred to the newly formed subsidiary Boğaziçi Hava Taşımacılığı (BHT) to standardize the fleet of Turkish Airlines.
 From 1988 to 1989, plans were made to make changes to the fleet in order increase the productivity of the aircraft.
-The main idea was to decrease the amount of types operated.
+The main idea was to decrease the number of types operated.

-The company wanted to remove the Douglas DC-10s, still operated by BHT, as soon as possible since they often had faults which were difficult to fix, and their large capacity made them difficult to fill during the winter.
-Additionally, if one was to have an extensive maintenance check, the flight network would become hampered as two aircraft were needed to fill in for one DC-10.
-The demand for the type as a passenger aircraft was falling, but cargo variants stillad customers.
+The company wanted to remove the Douglas DC-10-10s, still operated by BHT, as soon as possible since they often had faults which were difficult to fix, and their large capacity made them difficult to fill during the winter.
+Additionally, if one were to have an extensive maintenance check, the flight network would become hampered as two aircraft would be needed to fill in for one DC-10.
+The demand for the type as a passenger aircraft was falling, but cargo variants still had customers.
 The first and only airline interested in the two planes was FedEx, which eventually bought the planes and a spare engine.
 As a replacement for the DC-10, the Board of Directors considered the McDonnell Douglas MD-11 and Airbus A340, both of which were in the development phase.
-Turgut Özal, the 8th President of Turkey, wanted the airline to have the Boeing 747, and the Ministry of Transport and Infrastructure sent an official letter asking for the type to evaluated.
+Turgut Özal, the 8th President of Turkey, wanted the airline to have the Boeing 747-400, and the Ministry of Transport and Infrastructure sent an official letter asking for the type to be evaluated.
 The board came to the conclusion that adding the 747 would hurt the company even more, as the seasonal traffic of the airline meant that the type wouldn't hit the 80–90% load factor needed to break-even during the low season.